 After violence and vandalism struck Portland’s Cambodian Buddhist Unity Temple, the community moved to a new site in rural Buxton, Maine, where they have continued to struggle with the opposition of a few neighbors.
 Now, some twenty years later, there is a much stronger civic consciousness of Portland’s diverse communities.
 For the Cambodian New Year in April 2012, for example, Maine schoolchildren learned about Cambodian and Cambodian-American history and religious identity.
 The students drew New Year’s cards for Cambodian families and created paper lotus flowers as gifts for the Buxton, Maine temple.

 On a Sunday morning in August 2012, shots rang out inside a gurdwara in Oak Creek, Wisconsin leaving six worshippers dead and four others wounded before the gunman took his own life.
 As news spread about the tragedy and more information came to light about the gunman’s ties to white supremacist organizations, Sikhs and non-Sikhs alike mobilized.
 Visitors made their way to gurdwaras in record numbers to show their support as the Sikh community emphasized the fact that their doors had been and would continue to be open.
 In Milford, Massachusetts, for example, over 300 people gathered for a service and candlelit vigil at the gurdwara.
 The evening included messages of support and condolences from representatives of local Christian, Jewish, Muslim, and Hindu groups.
-Just over two weeks later, over 1500 people gathered at Trinity Church, Copley Square in downtown Boston for a service of solidarity hosted by the Islamic Council of New England, the Jewish Community Relations Council of Greater Boston and the Massachusetts Council of Churches featuring Sikh musicians and a langar meal organized by local Sikh communities.
-Across the nation, the tragedy reignited a climate of concern and forged new interfaith relationships.
+Just over two weeks later, more than 1500 people gathered at Trinity Church, Copley Square in downtown Boston for a service of solidarity hosted by the Islamic Council of New England, the Jewish Community Relations Council of Greater Boston and the Massachusetts Council of Churches featuring Sikh musicians and a langar meal organized by local Sikh communities.